rochekollie/darksome/README.md

 ## Contributing

-**Darksome is actively in development, hence, contributions are welcome**.

-To contribute to Darksome, please create an issue on the [GitHub repository](https://github.com/rochekollie/darksome/issues).
+The only way to contribute to Darksome at this time is to create an issue on the [GitHub repository](https://github.com/rochekollie/darksome/issues).
+Please include a detailed description of the issue and screenshots if possible.
+Your issue may be features, bugs, or suggestions.
+However, your issue will be closed if it does not include a detailed description and screenshots when necessary.